 The King in Love: Edward VII's Mistresses by Theo Aronson.
-The first all-embracing account of the celebrated royal womanizer and the three women who were his official mistresses: Lillie Langtry, Daisy Brooke, and Alice Keppel.
-Published in 1988.
-Out of print, but available from Alibris.
+An account of the loves of the celebrated royal womanizer, including his official mistresses, Lillie Langtry, Daisy Warwick and Alice Keppel.

 Daisy: The Life and Loves of the Countess of Warwick by Sushila Anand.
 A colorful biography, based on correspondence and family papers.
 A mistress of the future King Edward VII, Daisy lived a life of decadent luxury, then suddenly became a political activist in the 20th century.

 The Darling Daisy Affair by Theo Lang.
-The full story, for the first time, of the secret affair between Frances, Countess of Warwick and the Prince of Wales, later King Edward VII.
-Published in 1966.
-Available from Alibris.
+The full story of the secret affair between Frances, Countess of Warwick and the Prince of Wales, later King Edward VII.

 The Edwardians: The Remaking of British Society by Paul Thompson.
 Records the life stories of some 500 Edwardians.
 Domestics, labourers, workers, professionals and high society men and women describe their work, families, politics and leisure.

 Edwardian Architecture by Alastair Service.
 A handbook to building design in Britain, 1890-1914.

 The King's Jester by Barry Anthony.
 The first biography of Dan Leno, a Victorian comic genius dubbed "The King's Jester" because even King Edward VII was a fan.

 Secrets of the Royal Detective by Don Hale.
 The author tells the true story of his grandfather, who became a bodyguard for members of the British royal family after the death of Queen Victoria.